RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

     rec1.ns1   Active   Valid         true
     ```

-    In case of error, review the RERC custom resource events and the Redis Enterprise operator logs.
+    In case of errors, review the RERC custom resource events and the Redis Enterprise operator logs.

 ## Create `RedisEnterpriseActiveActiveDatabase` resource